A Shiba Inu’s coat is one of the breeds' most magnificent asset.

 Wooly Shiba Inus are also a serious fault and not allowed to show and should not be purposely.

-However, wooly haired Shiba Inus are quite rare and are sure to be loved as fuzzy pets.
+However, wooly haired Shiba Inus are quite rare and are sure to be loved as furry and fuzzy pets.

 The "Extra" Short Haired Shiba Inu